david-rojo/cloudApps-relational-persistence/README.md

 $ mongoimport --host localhost:27017 --db test --collection provincia --file src/main/resources/Provincias.json
 ```

-If the application is executed many times is needed to drop the database and create it at the end of each execution:
+If the application is executed many times is needed to drop MySQL database and create it at the end of each execution:

 ```
 drop database test;